 If you were to ask 99 Swiss about their favorite season in Switzerland, you would realize that autumn ranks behind spring and summer on the popularity scale.
-But if you ask this author, what's there more magical than a hike through golden pines on a sunny autumn day?
+But if you ask this author, what's more magical than hiking through golden pines on a sunny autumn day?

 When is autumn in Switzerland?

 The official dates and months for autumn are:

 - Official dates for Switzerland autumn: September 21 to December 20

 - Official months for Switzerland autumn: September, October, November

 And when is the best time to visit Switzerland in autumn?

 September marks the entry of autumn, yet there are still 12 to 13 hours of daylight.
 In the flatlands, temperatures in September can reach nearly 20 degrees Celsius on nice days.
 In the mountains, you will find ideal temperatures for hiking, averaging 11 to 12 degrees Celsius.